 Be aware that spring rain showers will produce flowers that can aggravate allergy symptoms.
 Storm winds can help stir up and spread allergens like pollen and mold.
 Allergists advise sufferers to stay indoors when pollen counts are highest, which is often midday and afternoon hours.
 In recent years, doctors have heard many patients complain that their spring allergies are worse than ever.
 Warmer temperatures across the country in recent years have triggered high pollen counts and more sneezing, coughing, wheezing, and watery eyes.
 Pollen counts climb each year, and researchers predict they will double by 2040, according to a study in the Annals of Allergy, Asthma, and Immunology.
 After a mild winter, pollen may be released from trees earlier in the spring, and allergy seasons can be longer.
 Once this early pollen arrives on the scene, an allergy sufferer’s immune system is off and running in response.
 That means, regardless of the weather for the rest of the season, the allergic reaction will continue.

-There’s no cure for spring allergies.
-However, allergy shots (immunotherapy) can help relieve symptoms and prevent disease progression.
-Immunotherapy can also be tailored for an individual’s needs.
-So if you are allergic to pollens, dust, and pets, allergy shots can provide you with relief from these allergens.
+There is no cure for seasonal allergies, but allergy shots (immunotherapy) can help relieve symptoms and prevent progression.
+Immunotherapy can also be tailored to an individual’s needs.
+By starting with a small dose of allergens and working up to larger amounts, your body naturally builds resistance as your immune system becomes desensitized.
+If you are allergic to pollen, dust, and pet dander, allergy shots can provide you with relief from these allergens.

+If you regularly suffer from allergies in the fall and/or spring, consider making an appointment with your doctor to avoid problems before they start.
 Here are additional tips from the American College of Allergy, Asthma, and Immunology.